 - a UE having a PUSCH transmission scheduled or activated by DCI format 0_0 should apply the first indicated TCI state to the PUSCH transmission,

-- a UE configured with a PUSCH transmission corresponding to a Type 1 configured grant is expected to be configured with the higher layer parameter applyIndicatedTCIState indicating the first, the second or both of the indicated TCI states to be applied for the PUSCH transmission.
+- a UE configured with a PUSCH transmission corresponding to a Type 1 configured grant is expected to be configured with the higher layer parameter applyIndicatedTCI-State indicating the first, the second or both of the indicated TCI states to be applied for the PUSCH transmission.
 If 'both' TCI states are indicated, the UE should apply the first indicated TCI state to the PUSCH transmission occasion(s) or the PUSCH antenna port(s) associated with the first SRS resource set for CB/NCB transmission, and the second indicated TCI state to the PUSCH transmission occasion(s) or the PUSCH antenna port(s) associated with the second SRS resource set for CB/NCB transmission; otherwise the UE should apply either the 'first' or 'second' indicated TCI state to all PUSCH transmission occasions.

-- If the UE is configured by higher layer parameter PDCCH-Config that contains two different values of coresetPoolIndex in different ControlResourceSets, the first and the second indicated TCI states correspond to the indicated TCI-States or TCI-UL-States specific to coresetPoolIndex value 0 and value 1, respectively, and applyIndicatedTCIState does not indicate both of the indicated TCI states to be applied for the PUSCH transmission
+- If the UE is configured by higher layer parameter PDCCH-Config that contains two different values of coresetPoolIndex in different ControlResourceSets, the first and the second indicated TCI states correspond to the indicated TCI-States or TCI-UL-States specific to coresetPoolIndex value 0 and value 1, respectively, and applyIndicatedTCI-State does not indicate both of the indicated TCI states to be applied for the PUSCH transmission

 -------------------------------------------Unchanged parts are omitted-------------------------------------------

-When a UE is configured with dl-OrJointTCI-StateList or TCI-UL-State is having two indicated TCI states, and only one SRS resource set is configured in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with higher layer parameter usage in SRS-ResourceSet set to 'codebook' or 'noncodebook', the PUSCH transmission occasion(s) scheduled or activated by DCI format 0_1 or 0_2 is associated with the first indicated TCI-States or TCI-UL-States if applies or is associated with the second indicated TCI-States or TCI-UL-States if applies, as indicated by the higher layer parameter applyIndicatedTCIState-r18 configured by PUSCH-Config.
+When a UE is configured with dl-OrJointTCI-StateList or TCI-UL-State is having two indicated TCI states, and only one SRS resource set is configured in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with higher layer parameter usage in SRS-ResourceSet set to 'codebook' or 'noncodebook', the PUSCH transmission occasion(s) scheduled or activated by DCI format 0_1 or 0_2 is associated with the first indicated TCI-States or TCI-UL-States if applies or is associated with the second indicated TCI-States or TCI-UL-States if applies, as indicated by the higher layer parameter applyIndicatedTCI-State configured by PUSCH-Config.

 -------------------------------------------Unchanged parts are omitted-------------------------------------------